 - By what time will the pandemic have been spreading to the rest of the world for many years?

-1. We used it to show an action that will happen over time before something in the future.
-The same idea can be expressed by future perfect tense as well if we add the length of time to it.
+The future perfect continuous tense is used to show an action that will happen over time before something in the future.
+The same idea can also be expressed by future perfect tense if we add the length of time to it.
 But sometimes, only one of these two tenses would sound correct.

 (It shows that the action ‘work on this assignment will happen overtime before the action ‘go to school.’)

-2. It is also describes a repeated action that we expect to have been happening in the past and up to the present time.
+It also describes a repeated action that we expect to have been happening in the past and up to the present time.

-Like other continuous tenses, non-action or stative verbs cannot be used in the future perfect continuous tense.
+Like other continuous tenses, non-action or stative verbs cannot be used in this tense.